agentsystems/agent-template/.github/SECURITY.md

 # Security Policy

 Please report all security issues privately via **security@agentsystems.ai**.
-We will acknowledge within 2 business days and strive to fix confirmed issues promptly.
+We aim to acknowledge within 2 business days; timelines are aspirational and not a commitment.

 ## Supported Versions
 Only the latest minor release of `agent-template` receives security patches.